cloudbase/garm/doc/quickstart.md

 # and descriptions are returned.
 [[github]]
   name = "gabriel"
-  description = "github token or user gabriel"
+  description = "github token for user gabriel"
   # This is a personal token with access to the repositories and organizations
   # you plan on adding to garm.
 The "workflow" option needs to be selected in order
   # to work with repositories, and the admin:org needs to be set if you plan on